UserlandAlchemist/dotfiles/docs/audacious/INSTALL.audacious.md

 The directory ~/.config/psd/ itself remains a real directory so psd can write its own state (PID, etc.) without touching the repo.

+#### Default applications (MIME handlers)

+The file `mimeapps-audacious/.config/mimeapps.list` defines preferred default applications (browser, terminal opener, etc.).

+Do NOT stow this package directly.
+Desktop tools will modify `~/.config/mimeapps.list` over time, and we want those changes to stay local and not affect the git repo.

+Instead, seed it once:

+    cp ~/dotfiles/mimeapps-audacious/.config/mimeapps.list ~/.config/mimeapps.list

+After that, `~/.config/mimeapps.list` is a normal file owned by the user and can drift independently on this host.

 ### 15.2 System configuration (requires sudo)